 Who Really Owns It?
 Thinking Through Ownership of Contemporary Art and Cultural Heritage

-Taking its departure point from research conducted by resident curator Özge Ersoy, this discussion highlights key artistic, archaeological and architectural practices that address radical notions of social ownership and communal knowledge of artworks and cultural artefacts.
+Taking its departure point from research conducted by resident curator Özge Ersoy, this discussion highlighted key artistic, archaeological and architectural practices that address radical notions of social ownership and communal knowledge of artworks and cultural artefacts.
 Please visit our Channel for more.

 22 June, 19:00

-This evening features current resident artists of Delfina Foundation presenting a range of critical and experimental ideas on the notion collecting.
-It marks the end of Delfina Foundation’s spring programme of residencies.
+This evening featured current resident artists of Delfina Foundation presenting a range of critical and experimental ideas on the notion collecting.
+It marked the end of Delfina Foundation’s spring programme of residencies.

-Exptend the learnings from the programme to new audiences, Collecting as Practice will host a series of off-site talks in collaboration with international art fairs:
+Extending the learnings from the programme to new audiences, Collecting as Practice have been hosting a series of off-site talks in collaboration with international art fairs:

 Art Brussels, 22 April, 16:00